Modern Coach Factory, Raebareli: Production

-There is a proposal by MCF to make aluminium coaches potential to operate at speed of 250 km/hr.
+There is a proposal by MCF to make aluminium coaches potential to operate at speed of 250 km/h.
 The life of coach may go up to 40 years.
 This will be manufactured under Make in India initiative.

 Export

 Nearly after 8 years of its commissioning Modern Coach Factory, Raebareli dispatched its first export qauilty train coaches to Mozambique, Africa in October 2020.

 In June 2019, Mozambique Ports and Railways Authority signed an MoU with Indian railway's RITES (Rail India Technical and Economic Service) to procure 90 coaches, including 60 loco-hauled designed on LHB coach platform and 30 DEMU coaches designed and developed by ICF and RDSO.

-MCF, Raebareli first export consignment was to dispatch 12 loco-hauled coaches by October-end, these coaches were designed by Lucknow based RDSO and developed by MCF.
+MCF, Raebareli first export consignment was to dispatch 12 locomotive-hauled coaches by October-end, these coaches were designed by Lucknow based RDSO and developed by MCF.